oceanprotocol-archive/OEPs/14/README.md

 * A high level HTTP API exposing the methods required to manage the Assets Registry (AGENT)
 * A Keeper node registering the complete Assets metadata (KEEPER - Ocean DB).
 This is optional and depends of the user parameters.
-* A Keeper node registering the Asset IDs (KEEPER - Decentralized VM)
+* A Keeper node registering the Asset IDs (KEEPER VM)
-* A backend orchestration layer (AGENT) in charge of coordinating the persistence of the Assets in both backends consistently (Ocean DB & Decentralized VM)
+* A backend orchestration layer (AGENT) in charge of coordinating the persistence of the Assets in both backends consistently (Ocean DB & Keeper VM)

 We can show the interaction between layers and components using a stack view: